gkemmey/gray_matter/_posts/2020-07-17-filling-out-pdfs.md

     When you call `fill_in_establishment_name`, it passes `value` to the `fill_in` method, and spreads in (`**`) all the different option hashes starting with our `defaults`, then any `defaults_for_field`, then any `defaults_for_cell` -- each, in turn, overriding any options that were set before.

-Ok, that explains everything but `table`.
+That covers everything but `table`.
 If you remember our `table` example it looked like this:

 ```ruby
 class PDF::Form300